 The body typically down-regulates appetite before it can consume ‘too much protein’.
 It is physically difficult to eat “too much protein” from whole foods (although hyperpalatable whey protein shakes that are designed for bulking may be another matter).

-Hence, it is possible to focus too much on protein to the point that you are missing out on other nutrients.
-If you chase the micros you’re not getting enough from whole foods then you always get plenty of protein (e.g. the nutrient profile of the highest protein foods shown below is not as good as the most nutrient dense foods above).
+Hence, it is possible to focus too much on protein to the point that you are missing other nutrients.
+If you chase the micros you’re not getting enough from whole foods then you always get plenty of protein (e.g. the nutrient profile of the highest protein foods shown below is not as good as the most nutrient-dense foods above).

 Fasting will cause you to lose muscle due to a lack of protein intake